wp-plugins/user-role-editor/trunk/readme.txt

 == Changelog ==
 = 3.5 =
 * 19.02.2012
 * User Role Editor is could be available now for single site administrators (Administrator role) under multi-site environment.
 You should define URE_ENABLE_SIMPLE_ADMIN_FOR_MULTISITE constant in your blog wp-config.php file for that.
-Insert this line "define('URE_ENABLE_SIMPLE_ADMIN_FOR_MULTISITE', 1);" there is you decide to give single site admin such opportunity.
+Insert this line "define('URE_ENABLE_SIMPLE_ADMIN_FOR_MULTISITE', 1);" there, if you decide to give single site admin such opportunity.
 * One of "User Role Editor" users with 600+ sites in the multi-site network reported that URE doesn't update roles for all sites, but stalls somewhere in the middle.
 Other network update method is realized as alternative.
 Due to my tests it works approximately 30 times faster.
 If you met the same problem, try it.
 It will be great if you share your experience with me.
 In order select alternative method of all sites update add this line to you blog wp-config.php file "define('URE_MULTISITE_DIRECT_UPDATE', 1);".
 But be careful.
 It's recommended to make 1st try on the backup copy, not on a live site.
 * Persian translation is updated.
 Thanks to [Parsa](http://parsa.ws).